percona/everest-doc/docs/administer/rbac.md

 ## Assign users to a group and grant them permissions

-In RBAC policy each group can have multiple users and roles associated with it.
-You can assign a user to a group as follows.
-Add the following in `ConfigMap`:
+In order for roles to take effect, they need to be assigned to users.
+The syntax for this is as follows:

 ```sh
 g, username, rolename